Events

 Setting Up the Scene

-• Adjusted HDRI lighting for depth and realism
+23. Adjusted HDRI lighting for depth & realism

 Animating the Reveal

-• Part Fade Animation – To unveil the internal lattice structure
+24. Part Fade Animation – Unveiled the internal lattice structure

-• Cutaway Material – To create dynamic cross-section views
+26. Cutaway Material – Created dynamic cross-section views

 The result?
 A polished, presentation-ready render highlighting both form and function.

-This workflow streamlines the process of designing complex structures while maintaining functional integrity.
-Whether you're working on helmets or other parametric designs, mastering these tools will take your modeling skills to the next level.
+This workflow streamlines the design of complex, functional geometries while maintaining structural integrity.
+Whether you’re working on helmets, automotive components, or product designs, mastering these tools will elevate your 3D modeling skills.

 Thanks for reading ❤️